 The \$100,000 loan receivable was advanced under a promissory note bearing interest at a rate of 10% per annum with an original 6 month term that was extended for an additional 12 month period until February 25, 2018.
 After February 25, 2018, management agreed to extend the repayment of the loan and the accumulated interest until the debtor finalizes a significant financing that is currently awaiting completion.
-The loan remained unpaid as at September 30, 2018 and as of the date of this MD&A.

-At September 30, 2018, management made the assessment of the credit risk on the loan and recognized an impairment allowance of \$120,986 (2017 - \$Nil) against the outstanding amount of the loan principal and accumulated interest.
+The loan and the accumulated interest remained unpaid as at December 31, 2018 and as of the date of this MD&A. During the six months ended December 31, 2018, management of the Company made the assessment of the credit risk on the loan and recognized a loss allowance of \$123,507 (2017 - \$Nil) against the amount of the loan principal and accumulated interest.